rahulshankariyer/PortolioProject/README.md

 ### 7. Analysis

-Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied on our Training Datasets
+Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied on our Testing Datasets

 1. KNN
 2. LDA